Configuration

 nsyte uses a configuration file to store your settings.
 This guide explains all available configuration options and how to use them.

-Configuration File¶
+Configuration File

 The configuration is stored in .nsite/config.json in your project directory.
-This file is created
+This file is created when you run nsyte init and can be modified manually or through the CLI.

-Basic Configuration¶
+Basic Configuration

 Here's a basic configuration file with all available options: